gabrielclaret/rehab-game/README.md

 ## About

-Game that was made in 2018-19 for a Scientific Research at CDTTA(now e-Health Center) - Inatel.
+Old game that was made in 2018-19 for a Scientific Research at CDTTA(now e-Health Center) - Inatel, when I was being introduced to programming languages.
 The group was:

 - Gabriel Claret - Computer Engineering Student
 - Anna Paula - Biomedic Engineering Student